marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-CO1-PCR-Protocol-BeBOP.md

 **Issue 1**: Streaking is observed for sample wells in gel but positive control band appears normal.

 **Solution**: Dilute the sample DNA to a 1:10 dilution with nuclease-free water.
-If smearing continues, dilute the DNA samples to a 1:100 dilution.
-If the samples do not amplify under these conditions the sample likely is inhibited or has too little target DNA and is unlikely to yield valuable results.
+If smearing is still observed using a 1:10 dilution, dilute the DNA samples further to a 1:100 dilution.
+If the samples do not amplify under these conditions the sample likely is inhibited or has too little target DNA and thus is unlikely to yield valuable results.
 Alternative solutions include cleaning DNA extractions with a commercial clean up kit.

 **Issue 2**: No bands were observed in the PCR, including the positive control.

 **Solution**: The PCR likely failed.
 Check reagents to confirm they were not mishandled or expired and rerun the PCR.
-If positive control fails again, reagents are likely compromised.
+If positive control fails again, reagents or positive control are likely compromised.

 **Issue 3**: Band observed in no template control.